TeamGraphix/graphix/docs/source/lc-mbqc.rst

    :align: center
    :alt: equivalent graphs

-These graphs were generatetd using :class:`~graphix.graphsim.GraphState`, which has two methods to generate equivalent graphs, :meth:`~graphix.graphsim.GraphState.equivalent_graph_E1` and :meth:`~graphix.graphsim.GraphState.equivalent_graph_E2`, which have differnt conditions for applying them.
+These graphs were generatetd using :class:`~graphix.graphsim.GraphState`, which has two methods to generate equivalent graphs, :meth:`~graphix.graphsim.GraphState.equivalent_graph_E1` and :meth:`~graphix.graphsim.GraphState.equivalent_graph_E2`, which have different conditions for applying them.
 For this graph, we can use :meth:`~graphix.graphsim.GraphState.equivalent_graph_E2` to any connected nodes since the graph is loopless.

 .. code-block:: python